markjnkim/es_mod/03-javascript/content/lesson-4-objects.md

 > ## INSERT CHECKPOINT QUIZ: <https://trilogyed.atlassian.net/browse/FSFO-165>

-## Merge Branch
+## Merge Branch and Update Master

 Our work on this GitHub issue is done, which means it's time to revisit the Git branch workflow.
-We'll want these optimizations to be part of the final judged version, so let's update `master` while we're at it:
+We'll want all of the optimizations we've made since the MVP to be part of the final judged version, so let's update `master` while we're at it:

 1. `git status` to verify the correct files were modified